Powerlearnproject/se-day1-assignment-Zeevah-star/README.md

 ans- Comparison:
-Flexibility: waterfall is rigid and liner, while Agile is flexible and continuously evolving Change management: Waterfall is less accomodating to change, whereas Agile embraces changes even late in the project Customer Involvement: Waterfall involves the customer mainly at the end and beginning, while Agile involves the customer throughout the project.
+Flexibility: waterfall is rigid and liner, while Agile is flexible and continuously evolving Change management: Waterfall is less accomodating to change, whereas Agile embraces changes even late in the project.
+Customer Involvement: Waterfall involves the customer mainly at the end and beginning, while Agile involves the customer throughout the project.
 * Example scenerios for waterfall - The Development of a medical device: requires thorough documentation, rigorous testing, and adherence to regulatory standards.